 I have often said that my education has somehow interfered with my learning.
 This statement may be perceived, in some regards, as criticism of the modern educational system, but as for my personal experience, it deserves a much more through and detailed explanation.

 Growing up, my parents did their best to send me to what they considered to be the finer schools, and to them, the most important things in life were success and achievement.
-And since a very early age, I was operantly conditioned to strive for success, specifically through academic pursuits, and to continue to learn as much as possible, regardless of my age or educational achievements.
-I was raised in an enviornment where knowledge and intellect was of utmost importance.
-Still to this day I can still recall spending my weekends and summer vacations persusing through books at the local library, browsing exhibits at various museums, and taking day-long trips to historic sites.
+And since a very early age, I was conditioned to strive for success, specifically through academic pursuits, and to continue to learn as much as possible, regardless of my age or educational achievements.
+I was raised in an environment where knowledge and intellect was of utmost importance.
+Still to this day I can still recall spending my weekends and summer vacations perusing through books at the local library, browsing exhibits at various museums, and taking day-long trips to historic sites.
 While my friends were out having fun at amusement parks, I was busy dedicating much of my young life filling my head with knowledge.

 I have a friend who is motivated by money; as far as he is concerned, he will do whatever is necessary to accumulate more money than he will ever need to live, and perhaps, more than he will likely spend during the course of his lifetime.
 As an adult, I have come to realize that in life, each of us has our own unique desires and dreams of what we wish to accomplish.
 Lately, I have observed a disturbing trend in modern society in which the desire for wealth, fame, and popularity have all become vogue.